This post was originally published in February 2015 and has been updated to reflect the state of websites in 2018.

-Personalization is all the rage, but one of the core uses of that technology, “You might also be interested in … “ is not a novel play.
+Personalization is all the rage, and one of the core uses of that technology, “You might also be interested in … “ is not a novel play.
 There’s a good reason for that – assuming you have the data and the technology savvy to make it work the right way, showing related products can provide huge lifts.
 To get it right, though, you need to test pretty thoroughly.

 Experiment with placement.
 The related items can show up in the areas below:

 - Product page

 - Fixed cart-add confirmation page

 You’d do well not to rely on automation completely.
 Watch out for poor cross-sell selection or off-target cross-sell that’s based on too little information.
 Cross-sells should be reasonable.
 Showing random stuff will only take away from the customer experience.

 Also, decide if cross-sell, upsell, or a combination of both is appropriate.
 Cross-sell if you’re selling one main item that has a bunch of accessories.
 On the other hand, if you’re selling comparable items in different price ranges, you might want to upsell the customer to a different item, or maybe combine the two.

 Irrational as it may be, free shipping is a powerful motivator to get people to spend more (although shipping might not cost them that much in the first place).

 Make sure you’re maximizing your free shipping offer by reminding customers how much more they need to spend to get free shipping.
 Do this intelligently, however.
 Only offer if the customer is within a certain percentage threshold or dollar amount of your free shipping.
 If the customer only has 5 dollars worth of products in their cart, it doesn’t make sense to ask them to spend 45 dollars more, just so they can take advantage of your $50-minimum free shipping.

 Here are some best practices for upselling to free shipping: